The RPA Difference

 living or promoting a vegan lifestyle (no use of anything from animals or anything tested on animals) or consuming a vegan diet (plants-only eating);

-RPA has two factsheets that deal with the distinctions between actual rights and other types of animal advocacy:
+RPA has a strategy paper that deals with the distinctions between actual rights and other types of animal advocacy:

 All of those positive attitudes and actions for animals, though kind and beneficial as far as they go, do not specifically promote animal rights and cannot establish basic constitutional & legal rights